 The structure of a testimonial video should follow a “before-during-after” structure:

-What were things like for your client before they began working with you?
+- What were things like for your client before they began working with you?

-What problems or challenges were they experiencing?
+- What problems or challenges were they experiencing?

-What impact was this problem having on their business?
+- What impact was this problem having on their business?

-What methods were they using, and why were those methods no longer working well enough?
+- What methods were they using, and why were those methods no longer working well enough?

-What was it like for the client to work with you?
+- What was it like for the client to work with you?

-What problems were you able to solve?
+- What problems were you able to solve?

-What impact did the work that you do have on the client’s business?
+- What impact did the work that you do have on the client’s business?

-What were the things that you did that the client found most beneficial?
+- What were the things that you did that the client found most beneficial?

-How is your client’s business functioning now compared to before they started working with you?
+- How is your client’s business functioning now compared to before they started working with you?

-What main changes has your client noticed?
+- What main changes has your client noticed?

-What benefits has your client noticed?
+- What benefits has your client noticed?

-What systems or ongoing processes have you put in place for your client?
+- What systems or ongoing processes have you put in place for your client?

-Would they recommend you and, if so, why?
+- Would they recommend you and, if so, why?

 Combine the responses to the above questions into a 2-3 minute video production.
 Add still images, video footage, and titles.
 The result is a powerful case study that demonstrates the value that you deliver to your clients.

 Ryan Spanger is one of Melbourne’s most respected and sought-after video production professionals.
-Ryan founded Dream Engine in 2001, and specializes in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience by using video.
+Ryan founded Dream Engine in 2002, and specialises in helping medium to large corporates, government departments, and the non-proﬁt sector to connect with their audience more effectively by using video.